jacinthcm/EmployeeApp/README.md

 # EmployeeApp
 This application is used to upload employee csv file and store data in django database.
-To run this application follow the step
+To run this application follow the steps

 1.create virtual environment and activate it